The Candidacy Process

-- Get your local church’s approval and recommendation of your candidacy.
-This happens in two parts:
+- Get your local church’s approval.
+The local church’s recommendation of your candidacy happens in two parts:

 First, interview with your Pastor-Parish Relations Committee (PPRC).
 Arrange with your pastor a meeting of the PPRC to discuss your call and get their recommendation.
 For the meeting, prepare written answers to John Wesley’s questions: 1) Do you know God as a pardoning God?
 Have you the love of God abiding in you?
 Do you desire nothing but God?
 Are you holy in all manner of conversation?
 2) Have you gifts, as well as evidence of God’s grace, for the work?
 Have you a clear, sound understanding; a right judgment in the things of God; a just conception of salvation by faith?
 Do you speak justly, readily, and clearly?
 3) Have you fruit?
 Have you been truly convinced of sin and converted to God, and are believers edified by your service?

 Second, get your Charge Conference’s approval.
 Ask your pastor to arrange with the DS a Charge Conference where the members will consider the PPRC’s recommendation.
 For your approval a three-fourths vote by written ballot is needed.
 Make sure that the pastor has a “Form 104: Declaration of Candidacy” ready for the Charge Conference and that the DS signs it.
 Send to Dr. Harris’ email and to your DCOM Chair.